 the environment in some general way.
 Examples of acceptable topics include:

 - general changes in a forest ecosystem caused by natural or human intervention;

 - environmental change resulting from the introduction of a nonnative tree or plant species;

 - the evolution of policies or practices relating to natural resource use or management;

 - changes in science or technology affecting forestry, natural resource conservation, or environmental management.

-a representative from Duke University, and a couple of FHS Board members.
+The committee that determines the recipient typically includes the Forest History Society president, a representative from Duke University, and select FHS Board members.

 The fellowship is awarded on an annual basis.